 Works Cited All images in this manual are photographed by me, Adam Goss.
 All digital images and renderings have been rendered by me in Blender.
 The exceptions are the fisheye/mirrordome maps on page eight, created by Paul Bourke of Swinburne University in Australia.
 These images were taken from his website, www.paulbourke.net.
-All other content including the math is my own original work, illustrated through pictures of created content showing its efficacy.
+All other content including the math is my own original work.
+Credit to Justin Overton for pointing out mathematical errors.